 China Inn is a vintage furniture store, the front cafe sitting area and the Feng-shui inspired backyard are beautifully maintained with Chinese lacquer work, fabrics and old fans filling the air.
 The owners took three years to refurbish and restore this ancient shophouse to its former glory.
 Don’t miss the Drawing Room, a workshop art gallery where several local artists showcase their work.
 A mix of modern and vintage with Vespas and collage paintings found side by side, it is worth a visit and chance to chat to the artists.

 Phuket was the first Asian city to be given the City of Gastronomy title by UNESCO and there are many authentic restaurants and food stalls in Phuket Old Town to try.
 For an exceptional meal, visit Tu Kab Khao Restaurant Phuket opposite The Memory at On On Hotel on Phang Nga Road.

 The whole of Old Phuket Town can be enjoyed on foot, either independently or with a professional guide.
 As you explore, look out for the street art and murals that add further character to the area.

 Read my other posts on Thailand.
-Photos are partly mine and some are supplied by the Thailand Authority of Tourism.
+Photos are partly mine with some supplied by the Thailand Authority of Tourism.